Hearts of Soul: Success in Belgium

 Bianca, Patricia and Stella moved to Antwerp in 1973, because there was more work for them in Belgium.
 In 1975, Bianca's boyfriend (and future husband) Luc Smets, a former member of the Belgian band The Pebbles, joined the group to form Dream Express.
 In the summer of 1976, their debut single "Dream Express" reached number two in the Flemish charts.

 In 1977, they entered Eurosong, the Belgian national selection for the Eurovision Song Contest, with the songs "A Million in One, Two, Three", "Sold It for a Song" and "Spinning Top".
-Their entry "A Million in One, Two, Three" went on to win the final and was thereby chosen to represent Belgium in the Eurovision Song Contest 1977, held in London, United Kingdom.
+Their entry "A Million in One, Two, Three" went on to win the final and was thereby chosen to represent Belgium in the Eurovision Song Contest 1977, held that year in London.
 This was the first time that Belgium entered the contest with a song that was sung entirely in English.
 The group received a total of 69 points, finishing in seventh place out of eighteen participating countries.

 After Patricia decided to leave the group, Dream Express changed its name to LBS (an acronym for Luc, Bianca and Stella) in 1979.
 Their singles "LBS" and "Uncle Jim" received much airplay in 1979.
 The group broke up in 1981, due to the divorce of Luc and Bianca.